-(a) Filing Certain Papers Signed by an Attorney.
-A pleading, motion, brief, or notice filed electronically under an attorney's ECF log-in and password must be signed by that attorney.

-(b) Form of Electronic Signature.
-If a paper is converted directly from a word processing application to .pdf (as opposed to scanning), the name of the Filing User under whose log-in and password the paper is submitted must be preceded by a "s/" and typed on the signature line where the Filing User's handwritten signature would otherwise appear.

-(c) Other Papers.
-A signature on a paper other than a paper filed as provided under subdivision (a) must be an original handwritten signature and must be scanned into .pdf format for electronic filing.

-(d) Effect of Electronic Signature.
-Filing an electronically signed paper under an attorney's ECF log-in and password constitutes the attorney's signature on the paper under the Federal Rules of Civil Procedure, under these local rules, and for any other reason a signature is required in connection with the court's activities.

-(e) Papers with Multiple Attorneys' Signatures.
-A paper signed by more than one attorney and electronically filed must:

-(1) include a representation on the signature lines where the handwritten signatures of the non-filing attorneys would otherwise appear that the non-filing attorneys consent to the paper;

-(2) identify in the signature block the non-filing attorneys whose signatures are required and be followed by notices of endorsement filed by the other attorneys within three business days after the original paper is filed; or

-(3) include a scanned paper containing all necessary signatures.

-(f) Unauthorized Use of ECF Log-in and Password.
+- (a) Filing Certain Documents Signed by an Attorney.
+A pleading, motion, brief, or notice filed electronically under an attorney's ECF log-in and password must be signed by that attorney. - (b) Form of Electronic Signature.
+If a document is converted directly from a word processing application to .pdf (as opposed to scanning), the name of the Filing User under whose log-in and password the document is submitted must be preceded by a "s/" and typed on the signature line where the Filing User's handwritten signature would otherwise appear. - (c) Other Documents.
+A signature on a document other than a document filed as provided under subdivision (a) must be an original handwritten signature and must be scanned into .pdf format for electronic filing. - (d) Effect of Electronic Signature.
+Filing an electronically signed document under an attorney's ECF log-in and password constitutes the attorney's signature on the document under the Federal Rules of Civil Procedure, under these local rules, and for any other reason a signature is required in connection with the court's activities. - (e) Documents with Multiple Attorneys' Signatures.
+A document signed by more than one attorney and electronically filed must: - (1) include a representation on the signature lines where the handwritten signatures of the non-filing attorneys would otherwise appear that the non-filing attorneys consent to the document; - (2) identify in the signature block the non-filing attorneys whose signatures are required and be followed by notices of endorsement filed by the other attorneys within three business days after the original document is filed; or - (3) include a scanned document containing all necessary signatures. - (f) Unauthorized Use of ECF Log-in and Password.
 No one may knowingly allow anyone other than a filer's authorized agent to use the filer's ECF log-in and password.